MarcelloPinheiro/MarcelloPinheiro/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+-->

+# Hey, I'm Marcelo Pinheiro! 👋

---> 🎲 I’m Statistics student at UFMG.
+- 🎲 I’m Statistics student at UFMG.
---> 🔭 I’m currently learning R and Python.
+- 🔭 I’m currently learning R and Python.
---> ⚡ I’m an intern in an insurance company which i work in a statistical and actuarial area.
+- ⚡ I’m an intern in an insurance company which i work with statistical, actuarial and data science.

 ### Social media